Stefyfresh/UNBEATABLE-mod-menu/README.md

 A mod to add a mod menu to the hit rhythm game UNBEATABLE!

+This mod is currently in development, check back soon for more information!

 ## Features

 - Gathers configuration automatically from all BepInEx plugins that are loaded